Perhaps you’ve heard that hearing more than one conversation at the same time is sensory overload and overwhelming to autistic people.

 In other words, Persons A and B were easily carrying on while Persons C and D – about a leg length away – were also talking up a storm.
 And this went on for several nonstop minutes.

-First of all, bear in mind that a meetup at a pizza place and at a bowling center wouldn’t attract too many autists who easily experience sensory overload.
+Bear in mind that a meetup at a pizza place or bowling center wouldn’t attract Autistics who easily experience sensory overload around a bunch of people talking.

 Those who struggle to pay attention to conversations amid the noise of nearby conversations or other sources of loud noise would likely pass on signing up for these kinds of activities.